Ctoic/ASP.NET-MVC-Setup-for-Linux-Ubantu-/README.md

 **DownloadAzureStudio**https://go.microsoft.com/fwlink/?linkid=2204570
 </p>
 <h2>Installing On Linux</h2>
-1. write the following command on the terminal
+1. write the following command on the terminal.

               $ sudo dpkg -i ./Downloads/azuredatastudio-linux-<version string>.deb

-2. Run this and Azurestudio will open
+  2. Run this and Azurestudio will open.

                $ azuredatastudio